NataliaHartonoFung/Fibonacci-Bees-Algorithm-disassembly-sequence/README.md

 Open Main.m and run.

 User can change the parameters, however, please refer to the paper for guidance of the parameters.

+To calculate total population or find combinations of possible parameters, use the zip file: "BAFcalculatepop.zip".